bengl/pitesti/README.md

 ### Multiple Files

+Pitesti isn't designed with files in mind.
+That means you're free to do whatever you want.

+There are two main suggested approaches to take:

-There is no facility for running tests from multiple files, but you could write test files as functions taking in the test suite function, and then pass that in to each module from a main test file.
+1. Write test files as functions taking in the test suite function, and then pass that in to each module from a main test file.
+2. Use a tool like the [`node-tap` cli ](http://www.node-tap.org/cli/) to run all your test files as individual suites.

 ### Grouping/Contexts